adityajidhonde/name-initiater/README.md

 <img width="1728" alt="ss3" src="https://github.com/user-attachments/assets/fc819507-3e0a-49aa-95b1-c342a9098e81">
 <img width="1728" alt="ss4" src="https://github.com/user-attachments/assets/4b84753f-d60b-41a1-a53f-18dbe79667c5">

+Below is the video demo for the project:
+<a href="https://youtu.be/KaWnfWSDzTM">Watch Demo</a>

 Enjoy using **Name Initiater**!
 Feel free to contribute and suggest new features.